 Fall or Spring of the junior year are good times to initiate a research project but involvement in research at any point is very beneficial.
 However, faculty prefer to take juniors so that projects can be continued over several semesters.
 BIO 398 needs to be taken only once to earn credit for the written portion of the GCCR requirement.
 It is generally not a good idea to count on taking one semester of BIO 398 during your last semester, as you may have trouble finding a lab to join.
-Those wanting to take BIO 398 need to have confirmed a project with a faculty mentor well ahead of the semester when they will start their research.
+Those wanting to take BIO 398 need to have confirmed a project with a faculty mentor before submitting the contract.

 ** Please note that only 6 TOTAL hours of BIO 394, BIO 395, BIO 397, or BIO 398 can be counted towards Biology upper-level electives.**

-3. Set up a meeting with the faculty member to discuss potential projects.
+3. MEET WITH FACULTY MENTOR: Once you have been accepted in one or more labs, set up a meeting with the faculty member to discuss potential projects.

 - What is the main question your project will address?
 What is your hypothesis or driving principle?

 - What types of experiments will you perform?
 Include brief technical details.